Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

 f"P(incident|low_error)={prob_low:.3f}")

-We’ll formalise these testing patterns further in Testing.
+We'll formalise these testing patterns further in *Testing data science code*.

-All of the components in this chapter connect into a continuous loop.
+All of the components in this chapter connect into a continuous loop, shown in @fig-mlops-lifecycle.
 Training produces a model artefact, which is registered, deployed (via canary or shadow), monitored in production, and eventually retrained when drift is detected or new data arrives.
-This is the MLOps lifecycle — the ML equivalent of the CI/CD/monitoring feedback loop in DevOps.
+This is the **MLOps lifecycle**, the ML equivalent of the CI/CD/monitoring feedback loop in DevOps.
 The loop runs clockwise: Train → Register → Deploy → Monitor → Retrain, with Retrain feeding back into Train.

 import matplotlib.pyplot as plt